acr-official/MasterNode-Script/README.md

 ***

 ***Step 6***
-* Once you have clicked open it will open a security alert (click yes).
+* Once you have clicked open, it will open a security alert (click yes).
 ***

 ***Step 7***